-So, you’re planning to build or do some remodeling and you’re wondering if a fireplace is going to be a good idea?
-Should we think about wood, gas, electric or maybe pellets?
-If we sell the house, will a fireplace be a selling point or a liability?
+If you’re planning to build or do some remodeling you may be wondering if a fireplace or stove is going to be a worthwhile addition to your home?
+Should it be wood, gas, electric or maybe pellets?
+If we ever decide to sell the house, will a fireplace be a positive selling point or a liability?
 Will it add any value to my home?

-Return on investment (ROI) should always be a consideration when planning to build or remodel.
-So, a fireplace should definitely be in the cards if you are planning a project.
+Return on investment (ROI) should be a consideration when planning to remodel or build.
+If you’re planning a project, a fireplace should definitely be in the cards.

 FIREPLACES ARE DESIRABLE!

 We all know that a fireplace creates the ambiance and feel of a cozy, warm and safe place.
 A fireplace is one of the amenities in a home that is practical and functional.
 Today’s energy saving appliances are enjoyed by everyone!
 In fact, the National Association of Home Builders says that nearly 75% of homebuyers state a fireplace is one of the most desirable features they’re looking for.
 And the National Association of Realtors say that nearly half of the people buying a home are willing to pay more, if the home has at least one fireplace!